joncamfield/satcommthreats/en.md

 {: .notice}

 "**[E]avesdropping on satellite communications is (in principle) easier than eavesdropping on cellular signals.** That’s because satellite ‘spot beams’ cover relatively broad geographic territories (Thuraya’s are 600km on average).
 So you don’t just have to worry about eavesdropping by your neighbor, you have to worry about eavesdropping by neighboring countries."<br /> -- *Green, Matthew  (February 5 2012) [Satellite phone encryption is terrible.
 Anyone surprised?](https://blog.cryptographyengineering.com/2012/02/05/sattelite-phone-encryption-is-terrible/) Cryptography Engineering.*
 {: .notice}

+"Roughly half of geostationary satellite signals, many carrying sensitive consumer, corporate, and government communications, have been left **entirely vulnerable to eavesdropping**, a team of researchers at UC San Diego and the University of Maryland revealed [...]
+By simply pointing their [$800USD] dish at different satellites and spending months interpreting the obscure—but unprotected—signals they received from them, the researchers assembled an alarming collection of private data: They obtained samples of the contents of Americans’ calls and text messages on T-Mobile’s cellular network, data from airline passengers’ in-flight Wi-Fi browsing, communications to and from critical infrastructure such as electric utilities and offshore oil and gas platforms, and even US and Mexican military and law enforcement communications that revealed the locations of personnel, equipment, and facilities."<br /> -- *- Greenberg, Andy and Burgess, Matt (Oct 13, 2025) [Satellites Are Leaking the World’s Secrets: Calls, Texts, Military and Corporate Data](https://www.wired.com/story/satellites-are-leaking-the-worlds-secrets-calls-texts-military-and-corporate-data/) Wired.*
+{: .notice}

 #### Nearby (Tactical) Interception